Avnet/rzboard_flash_util/README.md

 ```

 ## Usage
+> [!TIP]

-Running `./flash_rzboard.py -h` will print usage information.
+> Running `./flash_rzboard.py -h` will print usage information.
 A more detailed description of the arguments is detailed below.

 ### Specifying What to Flash